 I enjoyed stopping my work and speaking with all passersby as they asked what was happening.
 I explained that I can see what can be carved in any tree instantly.
 I simply carve away the excess until everyone can see what was imagined.
 These sculptures are designed to last several years.

 In Nichols Park, I was chosen to carve a tree that was damaged in a storm years ago.
 I use chainsaws.
 After seeing the tree in early summer, I submitted two proposals, a wolf and a blue heron.
 Nichols is a dog friendly park, so a wolf was chosen.
 People passing by enjoyed the show very much.
 I stopped work many times to speak with the locals and explain the exercise.

-While carving the wolf that faces east to greet the rising moon, another tree became available nearby.
+While carving Howling Wolf, which faces east to greet the rising moon, another tree became available nearby.
 That tree was transformed into Ol’ Blue, a blue heron with a fish in his beak.
 I derive inspiration from the shape of the tree to be carved.
 It does not take long before I see what “lives” inside.
 All that remains is the removal of excess material.
 Special sealers are applied to mitigate decay so the piece may last several years.

 Special thanks to Mike Dimitroff, Mrs. Comiskey, Mrs. Franklin, and Ayanna Peters for their help and encouragement.